How the Hootenanny Mass Invaded the Church

 Elderly, bachelor professors were able to get their noses out of a book long enough to sing, rather credibly, in three-part harmony, on the basis of experience with common music education in schools, and of early childhood music practice learned at their mothers’ knees.
 But, surprise!, virtually everyone could do as well.

-The gangster is able to assume that the bartender knows how to sing, extemporaneously, any one of 200 random, popular songs.
+The gangster is able to assume that the bartender knows how to sing, extemporaneously, the chorus of any one of perhaps 200 random, popular songs.
 (A murder solved by a song-contest souvenir.)

 That is a lost civilization of music, only 125 years ago–but stretching out into the remotest past of human culture, of all cultures, except ours.

-Yes, that music was popular, yes, even with the remote, unlikely potential for inappropriate or immoral lyrics and rhythms.
-But the fact of the people singing the music themselves, at least afforded them the means of deciding the matter, consciously themselves, rather than allowing programmers to unconsciously influence them for purposes of political and cultural control.
+Yes, that music was popular—but every parlor music publication had its operatic and church music sections—yes, common culture even with the remote, unlikely potential for inappropriate or immoral lyrics and rhythms.
+But the fact of the people singing the music themselves, at least afforded them the means of deciding the matter, consciously themselves, rather than allowing unknown programmers to unconsciously influence them for purposes of political and cultural control.

-In many hundreds of pages of home, ‘parlor’ music, not a single word or note of lewdness or subversive immorality can be found.
+In many hundreds of pages of home, ‘parlor’ music—with standard categories of Religious, Patriotic, Operatic-Classical influenced, Scottish-Irish, German-Bohemian, Spanish-Italian and Minstrel genres— not a single word or note of lewdness or subversive immorality can be found.
 The worst piece is ‘There is a Tavern in the Town‘ which fails to object to excessive alcohol consumption.
 Immoral or subversive music would not have sold, or have been accepted by people 125 years ago.

 Evidence in Support of The Idea that Immorality was Not Generally Accepted in Popular Culture a Century Past (Click or Bypass)